rockettheme/docs/Docs/joomla/templates/callisto/contact.md

 ![Layout Manager](assets/layout_contact.jpeg)

-This is a look at the **Layout Manager** for the **Callisto - Pages - Contact** Configuration.
+This is a look at the **Layout Manager** for the **Callisto - Pages - Contact** outline.
 We have detailed the various particles represented here in the sections below.

 ## Modules and Particles